MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-access-with-m365-license-setup.md

 3. At the top of the **Microsoft 365** licence page, select the edit icon ![Edit icon](media/edit-pencil.png), then turn on **Customise permissions**.
 4. In the **Custom Permission Sets** section, add the appropriate permission sets and choose whether they're applicable to a single company or all companies within the environment.

+With this configuration, users with only a Microsoft 365 licence are added to the **Users** list when they access Business Central for the first time.
+For more information about users, go to [Creating Users According to Licences](ui-how-users-permissions.md).

 > [!NOTE]
 > When synchronising the users list in Business Central with users in Microsoft 365, only users that have a Business Central licence are added to Business Central's users list.
-Users with only a Microsoft 365 licence are added to the users list when they access Business Central for the first time.
-Learn more at [Creating Users According to Licences](ui-how-users-permissions.md).
+For more administrative control over permissions, user groups, and profiles, you can assign a security group to the environment.
+When environments are secured using a security group and enable access with Microsoft 365 licences, the **Update users from Microsoft 365** action in the **Users** page will also include users that only have a Microsoft 365 licence.
+To learn about securing environments, see [Manage access using Azure Active Directory groups](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-manage-access#manage-access-using-azure-active-directory-groups) in the developer and IT pro help.

 > [!TIP]
 > Looking for a quicker way to get started when trying out this feature sandbox or evaluation company?
 Assign the **D365 Read** permission set, which grants permission to most objects.